nicolasbancel/assignments/databases-sql/week02.md

 3) Find the most recent order where the total is greater than $500

-4) Count the number of deliveries (table name: order_deliveries) from The Garden (warehouse id: 1000) that have been completed in last day
+4) Count the number of deliveries (table name: order_deliveries) from The Garden (warehouse id: 1000) that have been completed in the last day

 5) List the first name, last name, email, and phone number of the first 10 people to have a delivery from The Garden (warehouse id: 1000)